ondrovic/ollama-git-commit/README.md

   - Provides smart suggestions for similar keys when invalid keys are provided
   - Detects common typos and suggests corrections (e.g., "quite" → "quiet")
   - Limits suggestions to 5 options to avoid overwhelming users
+- 🏭 **Dependency Injection Architecture**: Modern service architecture with centralized factory
+  - ServiceFactory provides centralized creation of all services with consistent configuration
+  - Proper dependency injection ensures testability and maintainability
+  - All commands use injected services instead of inline instantiation
+  - Improved error handling and user feedback across all service layers

 ## 🚀 Installation